Microscopic conquerors: The bacteria that cultured hidden kingdoms.

 In hydrothermal vent communities these redox reactions usually occur using sulphides, which are made abundant in the water by billowing jets of smoky, volcanically charged water, that erupt from the vents.
 There are 6 types of anaerobic chemosynthesis; with the most common being methanogenesis, where hydrogen (from water) and carbon dioxide undergo a series of reactions forming methane, water and sugars.
-There are 5 types of aerobic chemosynthesis (with the most common being the oxidation of sulphate and methane) these processes are not so dissimilar from the generation of carbohydrates facilityated by UV radiation, seen in plants, algae and some bacteria (elaborated in the image below).
+There are 5 types of aerobic chemosynthesis.
+With the most common being the oxidation of sulphate and methane, these processes are not so dissimilar from the generation of carbohydrates facilitated by UV radiation, seen in plants, algae and some bacteria (elaborated in the image below).

 Symbiosis – A mutual agreement.